alecGraves/whitespac3/README.md

 # whitespac3
-A package to convert my custom BASIC language into whitespace
+A package to convert a custom BASIC language into whitespace